 Figure IV-D-1.
-Energy-to-Load Subsystem, Storage to Space
+Energy-to-Load Subsystem, Storage-to-Space

 Solar energy is used for space heating and preheating domestic hot water.
-Air is the transfer medium that delivers solar energy to storage, space heating and for preheating city water.
-Solar energy heated rocks are stored in the above ground bin (TSU-2).
-Space heating is provided by circulating air through the bin by means of the air distribution system.
-Auxiliary space heating is available from a heat pump and electric heating coils installed in the air system.
+Air is the transfer medium that delivers solar energy to storage, space heating and hot water loads.
+Solar energy heated rocks in the above ground bin TSU-2 provide the space heating demands by circulating air through the bin by means of the air distribution system.
+Auxiliary space heating is provided by a heat pump and electric heating coils installed in the air system.
 Space cooling is provided by a heat pump/air conditioning unit.